Neocreb/frontend-eloity-unified-ecosys/CURRENCY_SYSTEM_README.md

 # 🌍 Unified Currency System

-A comprehensive, centralized currency conversion and management system for the entire SoftChat platform.
+A comprehensive, centralized currency conversion and management system for the entire Eloity platform.

 ## 🎯 Overview